krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * Jordan Luyke - TOPIC
 * Jason Lo - TOPIC
 * Janet Yi - TOPIC
-* Jackie Johnston - TOPIC
+* Jackie Johnston - What are the 4 rules of simple design?

 ## Friday